Rudy200724/PlateCalc/README.md

 ## 2. Model Training

-A custom YOLOv8 Segmentation model was trained on the processed dataset.
+The YOLOv8 segmentation model was trained on the FoodSeg103 dataset using **Google Colab** with GPU acceleration.
+The trained weights (`best.pt`) obtained from this training are included in this repository for inference.

 The trained model predicts: